gagneurlab/abexp-ukbb-variant-clumping/README.md

 # UKBB_CLUMP
 A Snakemake pipeline for clumping GWAS results from the UK-Biobank using plink.
 First, GWAS results are downloaded from the UK-Biobank.
 After some formatting steps, plink --clump is used in order to find a set of independent and significantly associated variants (index variants).
-Finally, minor allele counts of the index variants are extracted for all individuals found in the plink-binary genotype data.
+Finally, allele counts of the index variants are extracted for all individuals found in the plink-binary genotype data.
 # Usage
 For use within the lab you can activate the conda environment *prs*:
 ```bash